Be an Ambassador

 - Today, Leader Dog runs 12 guide dog sessions per year with up to 24 clients in each class.

-- Most guide dog clients attend our up to 25-day residential program.
+- Most guide dog clients attend our three-week on-campus program.
 Some clients receive home-delivered dogs and training to accommodate time and travel limitations.

 - Dogs are trained for four months prior to being matched with a client.
 Dogs for clients who are both deaf and blind receive extended training.